-Under the Minimised Footprint pillar, the Group has a strong focus on climate action to reduce the environmental impact in its own operations and along its entire value chain.
+Under the Minimising Footprint pillar, the Group is committed to creating a more sustainable company and safeguarding the future of the millions of smallholder farmers who supply the world's coffee.
+To achieve this, the Group is working to minimise the environmental footprint of its global network of 43 manufacturing sites, while engaging with stakeholders along its supply chain to identify areas where the Group can cut energy and water use, while minimising emissions and waste.
 In February 2022, the Group has committed to targets that are approved by the Science Based Targets initiative.
 The Group's climate strategy to reduce greenhouse gas emissions will inter alia include reduction levers relating to emissions from assets owned or operated by the Group ("scope 1"), emissions from purchased energy ("scope 2") and emissions from all other value chain activities and end-use of products ("scope 3").
-The Group has committed to reduce absolute scope 1 & 2 GHG emissions by 25 per cent. from its 2020 base year emissions of 540,389 tCO2e, and reduce absolute scope 3 GHG emissions by 12.5 per cent. from its 2020 base year emissions of 6,484,239 tCO2e4.
+In FY 2022, the Group has reduced its absolute scope 1 & 2 GHG emissions by 15 per cent. from its 2020 base year emissions of 540,389 tCO2e, and reduced absolute scope 3 GHG emissions by 1 per cent. from its 2020 base year emissions of 6,484,239 tCO2e.